When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 1. Dry Diapers for Longer Periods

 If your child stays dry for two to three hours at a stretch, it’s a sign they’re developing bladder control.
-For instance, you might notice fewer wet diapers after their afternoon nap.
+For example, you might notice fewer wet diapers after your afternoon nap.

 2. Interest in the Toilet